andremann/SKG-IF/docs/source/products.rst

 Title
 ----
-:Description: The title of the research product
+:Description: The title of the research product.
-:Type: string
+:Type: String
 :Use: mandatory, possibly multiple (1..*)
 :Representation: XML element ``title`` as a multilingual string

 titleType
 ^^^^^^^^

-:Description: The type of the title (main, subtitle)
+:Description: The type of the title (main, subtitle).
-:Type: string
+:Type: String
 :Use: mandatory, (1)
 :Representation: XML attribute ``titleType``

 .. titleLanguage
 .. ^^^^^^^^^^